near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 This standard takes a different approach to a wallet API than other blockchains such as [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods).
 Mainly, it rejects the `request` abstraction that feels unnecessary and only adds to the complexity both in terms of implementation and types.
 Instead, it exposes various methods directly on the top-level object that also improves discoverability.

-There has been many iterations of this standard to help inform what we consider the "best" approach right now for NEAR.
+There have been many iterations of this standard to help inform what we consider the "best" approach right now for NEAR.
 Below is a summary of the key design choices:

 ### Single account vs. multiple account